“Human Rights is a Tool that Can Be Used for Driving Change”

 Would you like to apply to the traineeship?

-We are looking for our next trainee, starting in January 2020.
-Read more here (in Swedish).
+The application period for 2020 is closed.
+If you want to know more about the traineeship, contact us at email@example.com.
 Please note that the traineeship requires you to be able to speak and write Swedish fluently.

 Read more about the previous trainees